iiasa/CWatM/tutorial/README.md

 - Go to https://github.com/iiasa/CWatM
 - Download Code with Download ZIP
-- place it somewhere on your computer
+- Place it somewhere on your computer

 ## Downloading the large files stored as GitHUB LFS